Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 Comparing equations \eqref{perturbed_KG} and \eqref{perturbed_BG} shows that the separate universe description corresponds precisely to the $k \rightarrow 0$ limit of the full perturbation dynamics.

-The $\delta N$ formalism provides a practical realization of the separate universe picture.
-It states that on superhorizon scales the curvature perturbation can be identified with the perturbation in the local expansion history,
+The $\delta N$ formalism provides a practical realization of the SUA.
+It states that on superhorizon scales the curvature perturbation can be identified with the perturbation in the local expansion history, $\zeta \simeq \delta N$.

-Here $N$ denotes the number of $e$‑folds, defined by $n \equiv d\ln a$, realized between an initial flat hypersurface and a final uniform‑density hypersurface.
 In this framework, the curvature perturbation is obtained by evolving locally homogeneous background trajectories with slightly perturbed initial conditions,

+Here $N(\phi_*,\dot{\phi}_*)$ denotes the number of $e$-folds realized between the beginning and the end of inflation for the initial conditions $\phi_*$ and $\dot{\phi}_*$.
+Expanding in the initial perturbations yields